 - RickyRides is a bit like a forum.
 A runner creates a “ride post” which is displayed on the map.
 The map will show a van if they are offering a ride from their location, or a man if they need a ride.

-The remainder of the 50K cars will be parked at the Gilpin County Fairgrounds parking lot which is just 4 miles west of the visitor center.
-Turn left on Norton Drive, the parking lot is on your right.
-The 4 buses will leave the parking lot one right after the other starting at 5:45am.
+The remainder of the 50K cars will be parked at the Jefferson County Human Services Department parking lot.
+The buses will leave the parking lot one right after the other starting at 5:00 a.m.
 Everyone, please plan to be ready to load on the first shuttle bus.
 It is imperative that each bus is completely filled with runners in order for every runner to get to the start in time.
-This will give runners 45 – 30 min. to pick up packets, eliminate your coffee, get your aid 3 and finish line drop bags dropped off.
-Please plan to pick up your packets at packet pick up at Runners High in Golden to help make race morning run more smoothly.
+This will give runners time to pick up packets, eliminate your coffee, get your Aid 3 and finish line drop bags dropped off.

 No dogs or strollers on the shuttle buses.